Ruatapu: Return to the Cook Islands

 Three days after leaving the island, Ruatapu finally met a fisherman who told him the truth of Moenau's death, as every other person on the island had been afraid of him.
 Ruatapu, though, said it was too late to turn around and kill them, for he had already left in peace.
 Alternatively, Te Aukura had told him on their first meeting what had happened to Moenau, and so he killed a large number of the island's inhabitants by rolling the logs of coconut trees atop of them from a higher place.

 The next evening he arrived at Atiu Island and went ashore, meeting the ariki Chief Renga, who asked him to help improve a natural passage through a reef called Taunganui, and make it fit for canoes.
-Ruatapu agreed, but had to cut his time on Atiu short when he found there wasn't enough food for everybody on the island.
+Ruatapu agreed, but had to cut his time on Atiu short when he found there was not enough food for everybody on the island.
 Chief Renga gave him food and gifts for his next voyage; some coconuts, a kura bird, a moo bird, and the roots of the tiaré maori tree which grows sweet-smelling flowers.
 He also renamed his then-canoe from Te Kareroakite Enuamanu, to Tueumoana.

 Tiaré maori tree at the Lahaina Aquatic Center.
 A specific tree that Ruatapu planted, Te tiaré a Ruatapu, is said to still be the largest of its species in the Cook Islands.

 After three days of travel, Ruatapu found two large uninhabited islands sharing a lagoon, collectively naming the area Manuenua because of the large groups of tavake that were nesting there.
 He spent four days resting here, freeing the birds he was given, planting some of the tiaré maori roots and the coconut to grow a tree which he named Te Tuia Rongo, or Tuiorongo, and naming the planted tiaré maori roots (Te) Aravaine.